Political Science, MA

 The Political Science Department offers a Master of Arts (MA) degree in Political Science with an emphasis on building academic and practical skills in key areas of the discipline.
 Research and teaching in the department centers on the major fields of American politics, comparative politics, international relations, political theory and public policy.
 The department also offers more specialized training in community organizing, human rights, legal studies, gender politics, race and ethnic politics, European studies, indigenous politics and urban politics.
 Students pursuing the MA have the option of completing the traditional track or an "alternative" track centered on public, non-profit and community leadership.
 Students completing the alternative "public, non-profit and community leadership" track take most courses in weekend, off-campus locations.
 Students completing either track have gone on to PhD programs across the country and work in a variety of areas, including: state and local elected office, government service, community organizing and development work, nongovernmental organizations, legislative analysts, UN affiliates, lobbyists, teachers, media analysis and political consulting.

-These requirements are subject to periodic revision by the academic department, and the College reserves the right to make exceptions and substitutions as judged necessary in individual cases.
-Therefore, the College strongly urges students to consult regularly with their faculty advisor to confirm the best plans of study before finalizing them.
+These degree requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
+Therefore, the College strongly urges students to consult regularly with their Political Science faculty advisor to confirm the best plans of study before finalizing them.

 Alternative Political Science Master's Program: The New Directions Program